September’s Visit Orlando Magical Dining Month is pure magic! With so many great restaurants, how do you choose?

 2. GO For Choices

-Review the menus, conveniently available here, and GO for restaurants with the most dishes to your liking.
+Review the menus, conveniently available by area and type of cuisine on the Visit Orlando Magical Dining Website.
+Some restaurants offer a large variety of choices of appetizers, entrees and desserts.
+Some even offer an additional course!
+GO for restaurants with the most dishes to your liking.
 More is definitely better and some restaurants are doing it right by offering more than 2 choices for each course.

 3. GO For Creativity